24 October 2023 | By Shaun Farrow

 Ensure all your company devices have the latest security updates, including antivirus and anti-malware services.
 Keeping software up to date will ensure any vulnerabilities are patched, leaving your systems as secure as possible.

 These services will help to protect your business from both internal and external threats.
 For example, since the coronavirus outbreak, Mimecast has reported blocking 5,000 URLs a day related to Covid-19 — 37 times more than those blocked in January.
 And as well as ongoing monitoring and scanning, these services rewrite clickable links, scanning them at the point of clicking to provide businesses with real-time protection from attacks.

 4. Enable Multi-Factor Authentication (MFA) where possible

-The National Cyber Security Centre (NCSC) is taking measures to reduce and remove malicious sites, and continues to urge people to follow online security guidance.
+The National Cyber Security Centre (NCSC) is taking measures to reduce and remove malicious sites and continues to urge people to follow online security guidance.
 However, if you do fall victim to a phishing attack, it’s important to report this to Action Fraud.
-To keep up to date with the latest cyber security news, visit www.ncsc.gov.uk where you will find weekly threat reports.
+To keep up to date with the latest cyber security news, visit www.ncsc.gov.uk where you’ll find weekly threat reports.

 Finally, while businesses are being urged to increase security awareness during this period, it should always be an essential part of your IT strategy.
 For support and guidance with your security and IT needs, call our expert team on 03330 11 22 55.

 1 Mimecast, ‘Coronavirus phishing attacks speed up globally’, 2020

 2 NCSC, ‘Our guide on spotting and dealing with phishing emails’, 2020